StaffCircle® launches new Employee multi-channel Communications and Alerting feature

-Innovative software gives workers an enhanced company experience and managers the ability to engage with their workforce and increase productivity

-Chester, United Kingdom, May 2018: StaffCircle, a disruptive SaaS start-up aimed at improving workplace communication and automation, has just launched a new multi-channel communication feature designed to dramatically improve employee engagement rates.
+Chester, United Kingdom – StaffCircle, a disruptive SaaS start-up aimed at improving workplace communication and automation, has just launched a new multi-channel communication feature designed to dramatically improve employee engagement rates.

 This new capability surpasses all other app capability in the market currently and essentially uses StaffCircle’s unique telecoms connectivity together with the latest Progressive App technology to enable a smartphone app experience without any physical app being installed.